DeepSeek's open-source week

 }

-FlashMLA supports BF16 and FP16 precision and employs a paged KV cache with a block size of 64, meaning each memory block can store key-value data for 64 tokens.
-This paged approach divides the KV cache into fixed-size blocks that can be dynamically allocated and deallocated, enabling handling of variable-length sequences [1].
+FlashMLA supports BF16 and FP16 precision and uses a paged KV cache with a block size of 64, meaning each memory block stores key-value data for 64 tokens.
+The paged approach divides the KV cache into fixed-size blocks that can be dynamically allocated and deallocated to handle variable-length sequences [1].
 In their Hopper-targeted kernels, 64 tokens is used as the block size; this is a design choice and can vary across implementations.

 Quiz on FlashMLA